exacheck/exacheck-website/docs/deployment/upgrading.md

 ## Upgrade Process

-If ExaCheck has been installed from PyPI using `pip`, the package can be upgraded with the following command:
+If ExaCheck has been installed using `pip` (from PyPi or from source), the package can be upgraded by running the install command again with the `--upgrade` flag.

+For the latest PyPi package:

 ```bash
 python3 -m pip install exacheck --upgrade